fledge-iot/fledge/docs/securing_fledge.rst

 | |password| |
 +------------+

 This popup can be used to change your password.
-On succesfully changing your password you will be logged out of the user interface and will be required to log back in using this new password.
+On successfully changing your password you will be logged out of the user interface and will be required to log back in using this new password.

 User Management
 ===============

-Once manadatory authentication has been enabled and the currently logged in user has the role *admin*, a new option appears in the GUI, *User Management*.
+Once mandatory authentication has been enabled and the currently logged in user has the role *admin*, a new option appears in the GUI, *User Management*.

 +-------------------+
 | |user_management| |